-Down filled – Some mattress pads are down filled, which is unnecessary, particularly when used in a rental property.
-Not only does down wear quicker when slept on, it also retains heat.
+Down-filled – Some mattress pads are down filled, which is unnecessary, particularly when used in a rental property.
+Not only does down wear quicker when slept on, but it also retains heat.

 Keep your layers in mind – A plush mattress pad is great, but not necessary when used in conjunction with a feather bed.
-Too many “ultra-plush” layers makes the bed difficult to maintain, and provides a too-mush feeling.
+Too many “ultra-plush” layers make the bed difficult to maintain and provides a too-mushy feeling.

 If you use a feather bed, opt for a thinner mattress pad.